 Natalie's main research area is the business of federal courts and how to resolve civil disputes brought before them as cost-effectively, expeditiously and efficiently as possible.
 To this end, her book, Litigation in the Federal Court (LexisNexis, 2015), studies the 'overarching purpose' of civil litigation in the Federal Court of Australia.
 Natalie's PhD thesis concerned the impact on procedural justice of case transfers by the Federal Court to the Federal Magistrates Court.

 Areas of academic and research interest

 - Contract law

-- The business of federal courts, particularly the Federal Court and the Federal Circuit Court
+- The business of federal courts, particularly the Federal Court of Australia and the Federal Circuit and Family Court of Australia

 - Litigation and dispute resolution

 - Court administration and judicial decision-making

 - Senior Fellow, Advance HE (UK)